whaakman/azure-docs.nl-nl/articles/cloud-services/cloud-services-startup-tasks-common.md

 %windir%\system32\inetsrv\appcmd set config /section:urlCompression /doDynamicCompression:True /commit:apphost >> "%TEMP%\StartupLog.txt" 2>&1

 REM   ERRORLEVEL 183 occurs when trying to add a section that already exists.
 This error is expected if this REM   batch file were executed twice.
-This can occur and must be accounted for in a Azure startup REM   task.
+This can occur and must be accounted for in an Azure startup REM   task.
 To handle this situation, set the ERRORLEVEL to zero by using the Verify command.
 The Verify REM   command will safely set the ERRORLEVEL to zero.
 IF %ERRORLEVEL% EQU 183 DO VERIFY > NUL